-- Line 25.
-Interest, Penalty, and Late Fee Due Enter any interest, penalty, and late fee due, as computed on Form 4U, line 17 or 26.
-Check the box if you figured underpayment interest using the annualized income installment method on Form 4U, page 2. - Line 25 for Amended Returns.
+■ Line 25.
+Interest, Penalty, and Late Fee Due - The combined group is generally treated as a single corporation for purposes of determining required estimated payments and any interest, penalty, or late fee due.
+See the instructions to Form 4U for details.
+Enter the amount from Form 4U, line 17 or 26.
+Check the box if you figured underpayment interest using the annualized income installment method on Form 4U, page 2.

+Line 25 for Amended Returns.
 If you are filing an amended return and you were previously assessed interest for underpayment of estimated taxes, complete an amended Form 4U, Part I, based on the total of the amounts shown on lines 16 and 17.
 Enter the difference between the underpayment interest from the amended Form 4U, line 17, and the amount you previously paid on line 25.
 Show an overpayment as a negative number.
 File Form 4U with your amended return.
 Otherwise, leave line 25 blank.
-The Department will compute interest on the amount of refund approved or tax owed. - Line 26.
-Tax Due If the total of lines 20 and 25 is larger than line 24, enter the amount owed.
+The Department will compute interest on the amount of refund approved or tax owed.

+■ Line 26.
+Tax Due - If the total of lines 20 and 25 is larger than line 24, enter the amount owed.
 Pay by electronic funds transfer or mail your check with a 2009 Form 4-ES, Corporation Estimated Tax Voucher, to the address shown on the voucher.
-Otherwise, paper clip your check to the front of Form 4. - Line 27.
-Overpayment If line 24 is larger than the total of lines 20 and 25, enter the overpayment.
+Otherwise, paper clip your check to the front of Form 4.

+■ Line 27.
+Overpayment - If line 24 is larger than the total of lines 20 and 25, enter the overpayment.